Toyota makes record $1 billion investment in ride-hailing firm Grab

 "I am delighted that we are strengthening our collaboration, which utilizes Toyota's connected technologies," Toyota Executive Vice President Shigeki Tomoyama said in a statement.

-The $1 billion investment is part of a broader fundraising round by Grab, which said it will use the money to further expand its food delivery service and mobile payment platform across the region.
+The carmaker's $1 billion investment is part of a broader fundraising round by Grab, which said it will use the money to further expand its food delivery service and mobile payment platform across the region.

 Toyota also has ties to Uber.
 It invested an undisclosed sum in the US company in 2016.